lit/lit.dev/packages/lit-dev-content/site/guide/tools/overview.md

 ### Other DOM APIs

 Lit uses other recent DOM APIs that are well supported in current browsers, and have polyfills for older browsers like IE11.
+These are included in the webcomponents polyfills, among others.
+See [Polyfills](/guide/tools/requirements/#polyfills) for more information.

 ## Development and Production Builds